zrythm/zrythm/doc/user/tracks/inspector-page.rst

   be controlled in the
   :ref:`Monitor section <routing/monitor-section:Monitor Section>`.
 Monitor
-  Listen to incoming signal when recording.

-  .. note:: This is only available on audio tracks.
+  Listen to incoming signal when recording (only available on audio tracks).

 ..
 Channel Settings
 .. ~~~~~~~~~~~~~~~~